divijghose/firedrake/Firedrake-meeting-2020-09-28.md

 1. ??: Build master on centos to catch errors
 1. RK: Report back on quadrature estimation
 1. RH: Update on complex merge
+1. In 1 weeks (5th October) prepare 3mins on "what I do" for incoming meeting attendees

 # Agenda